Sweden Democrats: Ideology and political positions

-The Sweden Democrats' current party programme is based on "democratic nationalism" and social conservatism.
-The party has also stated its main focus to be the areas of immigration, law & order and the elderly.
-The party also attaches particular importance to its economic and family policy.
+In policy, SD articulates its main focus to be the areas of immigration, law and order and the elderly.
+The party also attaches particular importance to its economic and family policies.
 The SD criticizes multiculturalism in Sweden and emphasizes preserving national heritage.
-It is also opposed to what it sees as a constant shift of power from Stockholm to the European Union and campaigns to protect Swedish national identity and financial autonomy against the EU.
+It is also opposed to what it sees as a constant shift of power from Stockholm to the European Union and campaigns to protect Swedish sovereignty and financial autonomy against the EU.